yffenim/effy/index.md

 # `whoami`

-### I'm a **software developer, cybersecurity consultant, personal trainer, and founder of an NGO that offers Consent education**.
+### I am a software developer, cybersecurity consultant, personal trainer, and founder of an NGO that offers Consent education.

-### I'm looking for **introductions to people/entities working on fighting the status quo of surveillance capitalism** in tech so I can devote my life's work to this sphere.
+**I'm Looking for introductions to people/entities working on fighting the status quo of surveillance capitalism** in tech so I can devote my life's work to this sphere.

 Not sure what surveillance capitalism is?

 https://shoshanazuboff.com/book/about/

 https://www.amnesty.org/en/documents/pol30/1404/2019/en/

+# `man formatting`

+Yes, I know this page is weirdly formatted.
+It was free, fast, and the standard I have better things to do than UI excuse of my industry.

 # `ls`